 Subsequently, if these tune-up tips are not successful visit IFixit’s Fan Repair Resources for further detailed information on individual models of fans and more fan repair recommendations.

 Find a Recycling Location Near You

-Finally, if your machine is beyond quick maintenance and repair, ElectroRecycle accepts many types of fans for recycling at all of our 200+ collection sites across British Columbia!
+Finally, if your machine is beyond repair, ElectroRecycle accepts many types of fans for recycling at all of our 200+ collection sites across British Columbia!
 There’s a location near you to recycle tower fans, floor fans, and other air treatment appliances including:

 Use our search tool to check if any other broken appliances you have are recyclable through our program.
 Would you like more tips on how to maintain or repair small appliances?
 Check out our blog posts: